How Significant Changes in the Body’s Morphology (Biology) Affects Fleur-de-Lis Abdominoplasty Surgery

 This surgical operation is for males experiencing enlarged breasts due to hormonal imbalance or other causes and may involve liposuction, direct excision of glandular tissue, or both.

-Breast Augmentation
+Breast Augmentation (augmentation mammoplasty)

-Buttock Lift
+Buttock Lift (gluteoplasty)

-A buttock lift is a surgical makeover of the gluteal areas after weight loss designed to lift and firm loose skin of the buttocks and outer and inner thighs.
+A buttock lift (Gluteoplasty) is a surgical makeover of the gluteal areas after weight loss designed to lift and firm loose skin of the buttocks and outer and inner thighs.
 The surgery, which involves a horizontal-type incision along the lower back, just above the buttocks, can be done as a standalone procedure or in combination with liposuction to better outline the contours.

 Monsplasty